cookish/deeptile/notes/notes.md

 ### Todo
  * [d] Change from 2048 game score to total on board
  * [d] Store num evaluations that went into each cached score
- * Collect better stats per game (see below)
+ * [d] Collect better stats per game (see below)
  * [d] Change from counting generations up to counting down.
 Pass the total number of generations needed.
- * Start pruning the cache.
+ * [d] Start pruning the cache.
 Either generate from scratch each move, or prune boards < current move.
 This allows sharing between moves, but might make be slower.
 Need to test empirically.
+ * Start tracking inverse probability through expectimax

 ### Notes on collecting stats
 Always want: